mcdonnellb/Boggle-online/README.md

 If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

 #### Google API
+i took inspiration from the Love Sandwiches project and decided to use a similar apporach to my computer Program, using Google Sheets to store data/ add data/ query data.

 #### Python Validation